Introduction to Software as a Medical Device in MDR

 Understanding the Intended Purpose

-The intended purpose answers the question whether the software under evaluation qualifies as a medical device, rendering it subject to any requirements from MDR such as the software classification.
+The intended purpose answers whether the software under evaluation qualifies as a medical device, rendering it subject to any requirements from MDR, such as the software classification.

 Even minute differences in the Intended Purpose may have a substantial impact.

-Version 2 of the app is used for direct diagnosis, but rule 10 which refers to “direct diagnosis or monitoring of vital physiological processes” does not apply to it.
-Although Version 2 of the app “aids in diagnosis”, the final diagnosis or decision is still the physician’s responsibility.
+Version 2 of the app is used for direct diagnosis.
+But rule 10, which refers to “direct diagnosis or monitoring of vital physiological processes,” does not apply to it.
+Although Version 2 of the app “aids in diagnosis,” the final diagnosis or decision is still the physician’s responsibility.

-However, when software is broken into multiple applications, where each correlates to a module, some modules may have a medical purpose while others may not, raising the question whether the whole product can be CE marked.
+However, when software is broken into multiple applications, where each correlates to a module.
+Some modules may have a medical purpose while others may not, raising whether the whole product can be CE marked.

 Impact of MDR

-- Non-critical applications’ costs and expenses explode
+Non-critical applications’ costs and expenses explode.

-Manufacturers must establish a certified quality management system, thereby leading to a significant rise in their costs and expenses.
-Smaller companies such as app developers, start-ups and university spin-offs could be severely affected by this.
+Manufacturers must establish a certified quality management system, leading to a significant rise in their costs and expenses.
+Smaller companies such as app developers, start-ups, and university spin-offs could be severely affected by this.

-- Classification does not always reflect the risk
+The classification does not always reflect the risk

-Risks are combinations of degrees of severity and probabilities and the classification of the MDSW should indicate the risk.
-However, now, due to Rule 11, even some non-critical applications may fall within class III because classification either considers only severity (e.g. “might lead to death”) or duration (“irreversible”).
+Risks are combinations of degrees of severity and probabilities, and the classification of the MDSW should indicate the risk.
+However, now, due to Rule 11, even some non-critical applications may fall within class III because classification either considers only severity (e.g., “might lead to death”) or duration (“irreversible”).

-While the Guidance is a step in the right direction toward clarifying the MDR, patient safety and health must have first priority; Rule 11 has sparked a significant debate regarding suffocation of small innovative companies developing non-critical devices with burdensome bureaucratic compliances.
+While the Guidance is a step in the right direction toward clarifying the MDR, patient safety and health must have priority; Rule 11 has sparked a significant debate regarding the suffocation of small innovative companies developing non-critical devices with burdensome bureaucratic compliances.

-Thus, companies that are presently developing software to be used in conjunction with medical devices, or as a standalone medical device, must be mindful of these changes, and introduce all necessary measures to ensure compliance with the new system.
+Thus, companies that are presently developing software for use in medical devices or standalone medical devices must be mindful of these changes and introduce all necessary measures to ensure compliance with the new system.